 “Although He was the son of God and though He was God Himself, His perfect life does not save us.
 His virgin birth does not save us.
 Actually, His teachings do not save us.
-His miracles do not save us, nor does His examples save us, but it is His death upon the cross that saves us.
+His miracles do not save us, nor do His examples save us, but it is His death upon the cross that saves us.
 He was made complete.
 He reached completeness by dying on the cross.
 If you could convince me that God has decided to remain aloof for men, and all He did for this lost world was to pitch the Bible down here and as He sits in heaven, He looks down on men and He says, “It is too bad you’re in such a mess, here is a book and I hope you can work it out some way.”
 And then I’m prepared to turn my back on Him.
 But that is not what God did.
-He came down to earth, He took on Himself our humanity, because He suffered and died up on the cross, I trust in Him.
+He came down to earth, He took on Himself our humanity, because He suffered and died on the cross, I trust in Him.
 I love Him because of what He has done for me and all lost mankind.”

 That’s what He did.
 Jesus did that.
 He did it all for us.
 Jesus is our creator.
 He is the author of our salvation.
 He is our sustainer.
 Jesus is our sanctifier.
 Jesus is our sympathizer.
 Jesus is our Savior.
 Jesus is our helper.
 But there is another great title for Jesus.
 He is our merciful and faithful high priest.
 The word “merciful” has the idea of helping somebody who cannot help themselves.
 We are not able to help ourselves when it comes to eternal salvation.

 Jesus is our merciful and faithful high priest.
 He is the one who made the ultimate and final atonement for our sins.
-In the Old Testament, and in Jesus’ day a high priest would go into the temple once a year, and make atonement for the sins of the people.
+In the Old Testament, and in Jesus’ day, a high priest would go into the temple once a year, and make atonement for the sins of the people.
 He would make atonement for his own sins first.
 He had to do that year after year after year after year because the sacrifices were imperfect sacrifices.
-But Jesus, He was the perfect lamb of God who takes away the sin of the world, and when He died, there is no longer a need for any more sacrifices, He was the ultimate sacrifice for sins.
+But Jesus.
+He was the perfect lamb of God who takes away the sin of the world, and when He died, there is no longer a need for any more sacrifices.
+He was the ultimate sacrifice for sins.

-There’s a very great song that’ is entitled “Before the Throne of God Above” and I’d like to close with this.
+There’s a very great song that is entitled “Before the Throne of God Above” and I’d like to close with this.